-A gentleman sitting in front of us joined the conversation by claiming that there are 250 countries in the world.
-Another man sitting beside him dramatically brushed off his claim and stated that “the number of countries in the world is not fixed.
-It changes every year based on several conditions.”
+A gentleman sitting in front of us joined the conversation and claimed that there were 250 countries in the world.
+Another man sitting next to him brushed off his claim, declaring that “the number of countries in the world is not fixed, but changes every year due to several conditions.”

-Let’s take a closer look!
+Let us take a closer look!

-The answer to our question simply depends on our point of view and how we define a ‘country’.
-By its formal definition, a country is a region identified by specific borders and distinct political geography.
-It might be a sovereign nation with a government of its own or a state that is associated with a larger one having fixed political norms.
+The answer to our question simply depends on our point of view and on how we define a “country”: according to its formal definition, a country is a region characterized by specific borders and a different political geography; it could be a sovereign nation with its own government, or a state associated with a larger one that has fixed political norms.

 However, if we add all the pieces of land under the jurisdiction of other countries, such as Aruba, Christmas Island, the Isle of Man, Hong Kong and many others, and also include regions like Antarctica, we could argue that there are 247 different countries (Source).

-Even so, the count doesn’t stop there, as there are even more.
-The Minor Islands outlying theUnited States are counted as a single country, but in fact, it is a collection of 8 islands that can be considered separate entities.
-Furthermore, there are some uninhabited islands and atolls, such as Bassa da India.
+Nevertheless, the count is not over, because there is more: the Minor Islands at the gates of the United States are counted as a single country, but in fact it is a collection of 8 islands that can be considered as separate entities.
+Moreover, there are some uninhabited islands and atolls, such as Bassa da India.